snoor-madih/colors-project/README.md

 Use Font awesome.
 If you don't know about it, you can find how to use it [here](https://www.w3schools.com/icons/fontawesome_icons_intro.asp).

 To learn more about font awesome, visit their [website](https://fontawesome.com/).

+### **Instructions**
+- There's a lot of small functionalities to this website, it's important for you to plan how you will work on this website.
+It doesn't have to be perfect, but you need to know exactly what you are going to do.
+- Break the website down to smaller tasks and start working on the tasks one by one.

+For this project, please don't hesitate to use the internet to your advantage and surf the web.
+Google things and communicate with your team members.<br>
+As always, reach out when you need help.

+Have fun and good luck!